abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - md_seed < 0: No srand() in MD initialization.
   - md_seed >= 0: srand(md_seed) in MD initialization.
 - **Default**: -1

+### md_prec_level

+- **Type**: Integer
+- **Description**: Determine the precision level of vc-md.
+  - 0: FFT grids do not change, only G vectors and K vectors are changed due to the change of lattice vector.
+This level is suitable for cases where the variation of the volume and shape is not large, and the efficiency is relatively higher.
+  - 1: A reference cell is constructed at the beginning, controlled by [ref_cell_factor](#ref_cell_factor).
+Then the reference cell is used to initialize FFT real-space grids and reciprocal space mesh instead of the initial cell.
+The cost will increase with the size of the reference cell.
+  - 2: FFT grids change per MD step.
+This level is suitable for cases where the variation of the volume and shape is large, such as the MSST method.
+However, accuracy comes at the cost of efficiency.
+  > Note: this parameter is only used in variable-cell MD!
+- **Default**: 0

+### ref_cell_factor

+- **Type**: Real
+- **Description**:
+  Construct a reference cell bigger than the initial cell.
+Only used in variable-cell MD, if [md_prec_level](#md_prec_level) is set to 1.
+The reference cell has to be large enough so that the lattice vectors of the fluctuating cell do not exceed the reference lattice vectors during MD.
+Typically, 1.02 ~ 1.10 is sufficient.
+However, the cell fluctuations depend on the specific system and thermodynamic conditions.
+So users must test for a proper choice.
+This parameters should be used in conjunction with q2sigma, qcutz, and ecfixed.
+- **Default**: 1.0

 ### md_tfreq